RossClarkScotland/Automotive_Vocab_Trainer/README.md

 I deployed _English for Automotive Engineers_ to Heroku.
 To do so, I went through the following steps:

-1. Set up a requirements.text file on GitPod by typing pip3 freeze –local \&gt; requirements.txt into the command line.
+1. Set up a requirements.text file on GitPod by typing pip3 freeze –local > requirements.txt into the command line.
-2. Added the Procfile by typing echo web: python app.py \&gt; Procfile into the command line.
+2. Added the Procfile by typing echo web: python app.py > Procfile into the command line.
 3. Logged into Heroku.com and, from the dashboard, clicked on _create app._
 4. Entered the unique app name of automotive-vocabulary-trainer.
 5. Selected the region of Europe.